24ERIC/official_webiste/README.rst

-SetUp
+Quick SetUp
 ===================
 Eric Strongly suggest you to have a look at this file before starting contribute to the project :) it may saves you tons of times !

 .. code:: python

+   # Eric suggest you to have vscode and github desktop, which will be very helpful

+   # Download Vercel CLI (Command line interface): https://vercel.com/docs/cli

    cd github      # assume you have a directory called "github", which place all the github project

    git clone https://github.com/24ERIC/official_website.git       # clone official_website to local

-   # Eric suggest you to have vscode and github desktop, which will be very helpful